lactation research

 Education Initiatives

-All Evergreen Perinatal Education LLC courses follow the IBCLC Detailed Content Outline.
-And Evergreen Perinatal Education has been accepted by International Board of Lactation Consultant Examiners® (IBLCE®) as a CERP provider for the listed Continuing Education Recognition Points (CERPs) programme.
-Determination of CERPs eligibility or CERPs Provider status does not imply IBLCE®’s endorsement or assessment of education quality.
+Evergreen Perinatal Education LLC has been accepted by the International Board of Lactation Consultant Examiners® (IBLCE®) as a Preferred Provider for the listed Continuing Education Recognition Points (CERPs) programme.
+Determination of CERPs eligibility or CERPs Provider status does not imply IBLCE’s endorsement or assessment of education quality.
+As a Preferred Provider, Evergreen Perinatal Education LLC attests that it complies with the WHO Code and subsequent WHA resolutions.